• Skip to main content

 The comparison trap is real.

-With social media, it is hard to escape any type of comparison games.
+With social media, it is hard to escape any type of comparison game.
 It used to be “Keep up with the Joneses’” and that just meant the neighbors and friends around you.
+Now, it is comparing yourself to influencers and people you will never meet in your lifetime.

 The key to long term success on how to manage money is doing it your way, which means that your priorities will be different than everyone around you.
 And you have to be okay with being different.

 Need ideas to stay on budget?
-Find 33+ Things to Do on a No-Spend Weekend.
+Find 101 Fun Things To Do With No Money.

 The recommendation I always make when starting out with a budget is to use paper and pencil.
 Something tangible that you can touch and feel.
 Then, it becomes a constant reminder of your new ways of managing money.